renlulu/ParseProject/Wintermute/project.md

 ---
+name: Wintermute
-name: Wintermutedescription: An expert in market making, dedicated to helping digital asset exchanges and blockchain project founders build the future of finance.
+description: An expert in market making, dedicated to helping digital asset exchanges and blockchain project founders build the future of finance.
 logo: No
 categories: Custody
 status: Live